n8behavior/stowr/crates/core/README.md

- stowr-core
+# stowr-core

-`stowr-core` provides the shared domain logic and data structures for all stowr frontends.
-It is intended to be a small, well-tested library that each user interface can build upon. ## Purpose
+`stowr-core` provides the shared domain logic and data structures for all stowr front ends.
+It is intended to be a small, well-tested library that each user interface can build upon.

+## Purpose

 - Define the core data model for assets and collections
 - Expose reusable utilities and abstractions that are UI agnostic
 - Offer a simple storage layer (planned: embedded SurrealDB) so all frontends can operate on the same data

 ## Planned Features